Punchyou/flavors_of_physics_Ds_decay/README.md

 ### Problem Statement

 The problem falls into the category of binary classification problems.
-Based on particle collision events (that cause the $D_s \to φπ$ decays) and their properties, I am challenged to train a machine learning model that predicts whether the decay we are interested in happens in a collision.
+Based on particle collision events (that cause the *Ds* to *φπ* decays) and their properties, I am challenged to train a machine learning model that predicts whether the decay we are interested in happens in a collision.
 The model will be trained on the training set, which the 80% of the existing dataset described in the section, and it will be evaluated on the remaining data.

 You can read more about the project in the [project report](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/project_report.md).
 ## Project Structure